 In the middle section of the lane, I find flowers that speak more of summer than of spring so despite the limbo imposed on human lives by the lockdown, seasonal change carries on regardless.
 Foxgloves are part of this seasonal shift but I also see large amounts of a yellowish plant that grows almost horizontally from the side of the hedges.
 It has greenish-yellow, hairy leaves arranged symmetrically in whorls of four with clusters of small fragrant yellow flowers at the bases of the leaves.
 I initially thought this was lady’s bedstraw but it is in fact crosswort, a relative.
 Vetches are also showing.
 Bush vetch with its untidy mauve flowers has been about for a while but I also find the yellow, pea-like flowers of meadow vetchling.
 Both vetches attract bees but another favourite of these insects is hedge woundwort.
 This plant has just come into flower in the lane displaying its burgundy red flowers decorated with fine white hieroglyphics.

-There are various ways to complete a circular walk from here but perhaps the most interesting is to turn left along Windmill Down until a stony track leaves the ridgeway road to bear right, downhill.
+There are various ways to complete a circular walk from here but perhaps the most interesting is to turn left until a stony track leaves the ridgeway road to bear right, downhill.
 This is another section of Jackman’s Lane which eventually reaches the Plymouth Road at Follaton for an easy return to the town.

 To see my previous Lockdown Nature Walks please look here